-The way your work looks like depends to a large extent on the company you are in and the number of tasks you have to do.
+The way your work looks depends to a large extent on the company you are in and the number of tasks you have to do.
 What to do in order to find time for coding?
 Check out our article from the “everyday life of the Systems Architect” series.

 What do we do as a system architect?

 Good question.
 How about we start with who the system architect is?
-In many organizations, it is a man who was a developer, but due to experience as well as analytical and interpersonal skills (and of course many other characteristics), we become the system architect.
+In many organizations, it is a man who was a software developer, but due to experience as well as analytical and interpersonal skills (and of course many other characteristics), we become the system architect.
 A visionary.
-We have a vision of the system (more often a piece of the system), which we translate into tasks for the development team.
+We have a vision of the system (more often a piece of the system), which we translate into tasks for the software development team.

 As architects, we must set standards that are applied in the project, but it is also important to give the teams a free hand on how to do something.
 In a perfect world, everything goes well, everybody understands everything, the dev teams have few questions and yet, they know what to do.
 In a perfect world.
 But how does it look like in everyday work at a software house?